Generated regional lower Stanislaus River riparian scene; not an exact location photo

 Check nearby BlueStreamFly reports if the gauge, rules, or weather do not fit the plan.

-Check current CDFW inland regulations, posted access rules, and any salmonid closures before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current CDFW inland rules, posted access rules, and any salmonid closures before fishing.
 Do not assume a lower-river reach is open for every species.

 Caswell Memorial State Park